TIME Coin Documentation

 SDK

 Official SDKs for JavaScript, Python, and Rust are in development.
-Until then, all functionality is accessible via the JSON-RPC 2.0 API (port 24101 on testnet) and the REST API.
+Until then, all functionality is accessible via the JSON-RPC 2.0 API (port 24001 on mainnet) and the REST API.

 In the meantime, you can interact with the network directly using the RPC API or time-cli: